Solving complex challenges arising from disability

 Christine's research interests include occupational rehabilitation systems in organisations and workplace stress, rehabilitation counselling competencies, disability management, and case management.

 Biomarkers of exposure to environmental factors; characterisation of health impacts of environment-based activities on specific population sub-groups; and characterising health benefits of nature-based interactions, particularly water.

 Dr Slattery's main research areas include clinical supervision for mental health staff, stepfamily adjustment, and the use of recovery based practice and person centred care in mental health services.

 Associate Professor Jing Sun

-Associate Professor Jing Sun is associate professor in biostatistics and epidemiology in the School of Medicine, Griffith University, and visiting professor in University of Technology Sydney in wearable technology and telemedicine.
+Associate Professor Jing Sun is associate professor in biostatistics and epidemiology in the School of Medicine and Dentistry, Griffith University, and visiting professor in University of Technology Sydney in wearable technology and telemedicine.
 Her research expertise and interests include prevention of chronic disease, mental disorders, and birth defect.
 Her other research includes lifestyle intervention, self care of chronic disease patients, program and project design and evaluations, and quantitative systematic review and meta-analysis.